ericbulloch/kwmd/concepts/website_hacking.md

 Since this is a really big topic, I wanted to break it out and talk about the different things that are done when working on a capture the flag event with a website.
 I'll try to give a general approach and then talk about specifics for things that need it.

+## Inspecting HTML

+One of the easiest ways to get information in by inspecting the source HTML for a site.
+Opening up the website and hitting `ctrl + u` will enable you to view the source html for a site.
+The source code is loaded with all kinds of information.
+It can provide links, directories, subdomains and comments.

+Developers will work on things and then comment them out thinking that people will not see them.
+This couldn't be further from the truth.
+This can lead to finding all kinds of sensitive information or view parts of the site that were meant for employees and not the general public.

 ## Directory Enumeration

 I almost always run a directory enumeration to see if there are any folders or files that are not directly linked by the website.
 Directory enumeration can provide very important things like the location of the admin login form, hidden folders that have sensitive data or test pages that run commands directly on the server.
 Files like `robots.txt` and `sitemap.xml` can also provide useful information.